-Is typically accomplished faster, as you help kick-start the fermentation process by adding living bacteria such as a Kultured Wellness starter culture to the item you’re trying to ferment.
-This speeds the process and is effective for things like coconut yoghurt and times when you want to speed the fermentor because of personal choice.
+Is typically accomplished faster, as you help kick-start the fermentation process by adding living bacteria such as a Kultured Wellness Starter culture to the item you’re trying to ferment.
+This speeds the process and is effective for things like coconut yoghurt and times when you want to speed the ferment because of personal choice.

 What I discovered as a busy Mum was that cultured ferments speed up the fermenting process significantly, and also make it virtually bomb proof.
 Using a starter culture also meant that I was able to ferment a more diverse number of specific species into my foods than those that just occurred naturally.
 As I went on to develop my own cultures, I realised that fermented foods could be therapeutically tailored to specific health concerns.